Andrei Cristea: Dinamo București

-On 9 May 2008, Cristea signed a five-year contract with Dinamo, just six days before turning 24.
+On 9 May 2008, Cristea signed a five-year contract with Dinamo București, just six days before turning 24.
 He called the transfer "a birthday present" and joined Dinamo after the summer holiday.
 He started scoring for the red and white team in the friendly games they played in pre-season.
 Cristea played only the first half on the season for Dinamo, netting two goals in eight matches and entering Dinamo's history by scoring the goal that brought the 1.000th victory of the team in all-time domestic championship, against Farul Constanta.

 Cristea again went on loan to Politehnica Iași, in the winter transfer window, where he was very well received and scored seven times in 15 games, goals which proved crucial in helping the team continue in the first division.
 Upon his return, he became a very important player, scoring goals that brought significant victories in Liga I and Europa League.
 He was the top scorer of the Romanian league in the 2009–10 season with 16 goals.

 Karlsruhe

-On 16 January 2011, Karlsruhe signed Cristea in the attempt of avoiding the relegation.
+On 16 January 2011, Karlsruher SC signed Cristea in the attempt of avoiding the relegation.
 On 13 February, Cristea scored two goals against the leader of Second Bundesliga, Hertha BSC.
 These were his first goals on this new club.
 On 27 February, he scored the last goal of the game in the 1–4 loss against FC Ingolstadt 04, after coming from bench.
-On 11 March, Cristea scored the first goal of the match in Karlsruhe-Duisburg, 3–1 final score.
-On 15 May, in the last round of the Second Bundesliga, the Romanian striker saved his club from relegation, scoring a brace in the 3–2 win against Union Berlin.
+On 11 March, Cristea scored the first goal of the match in Karlsruher SC-MSV Duisburg, 3–1 final score.
+On 15 May, in the last round of the 2.
+Bundesliga, the he saved his club from relegation, scoring a brace in the 3–2 win against Union Berlin.
 The next season Karlsruhe were relegated after a play-off and Cristea became a free agent.

 Initially, Cristea wanted to stay in Germany, where he had offers from Ingolstadt and Energie Cottbus, but Dinamo approached him and he accepted to return to Bucharest where he had the chance to again work under Dario Bonetti.
 On 22 June 2014, Cristea signed a one-year contract with Azerbaijan Premier League side Gabala FK.
 In December of the same year Cristea had his contract with Gabala terminated.
 Following his release he signed with Lega Pro side U.S. Salernitana 1919 until the end of the season.